SPAAM-community/wss-summer-school/docs/2022/day-3.md

 **Abstract**: TBC

 🛈 This session will be held in parallel to the Introduction to R. Participants can chose which to attend based on their prior experience.
-We recommend the introduction to R session if you no experience with neither R nor Python.
+We recommend the introduction to R session if you have no experience with neither R nor Python.

 ### Practical 3C: Taxonomic Profiling, OTU Tables and Visualisation